yrammos/SublimeLog/README.md

 This provides me with a dynamic view of the console stream in a separate window, without the space- and time-consuming tedium of opening and closing the console itself.

 Available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-Feel free to modify and redistribute.
+Feel free to fork, modify and redistribute.

 © 2012 Yannis Rammos